PedroMarianoAlmeida/offical-turbo-v1/README.md

 - [x] Receive answer of image
 - [x] IncrementUserCountUsage on firebase package should not be exported (after create some useful action to test remove it)
 - [x] Receive answer as an Object (double check the response to check if has the props that I asked, if no automatically goes back to AI to get a response on the right format) - No need, it better

+#### Tech Debit

+- Add all shadcn components on package.json (this will solve by himself when I need to use some component)